Bee: Life cycle

 The egg is generally oblong, slightly curved and tapering at one end.
 Solitary bees, lay each egg in a separate cell with a supply of mixed pollen and nectar next to it.
 This may be rolled into a pellet or placed in a pile and is known as mass provisioning.
 Social bee species provision progressively, that is, they feed the larva regularly while it grows.
 The nest varies from a hole in the ground or in wood, in solitary bees, to a substantial structure with wax combs in bumblebees and honey bees.

-In most species, larvae are whitish grubs, roughly oval and bluntly-pointed at both ends.
+In most species, bee larvae are whitish grubs, roughly oval and bluntly-pointed at both ends.
 They have 15 segments and spiracles in each segment for breathing.
 They have no legs but move within the cell, helped by tubercles on their sides.
 They have short horns on the head, jaws for chewing food and an appendage on either side of the mouth tipped with a bristle.
 There is a gland under the mouth that secretes a viscous liquid which solidifies into the silk they use to produce a cocoon.
 The cocoon is semi-transparent and the pupa can be seen through it.
 Over the course of a few days, the larva undergoes metamorphosis into a winged adult.
 When ready to emerge, the adult splits its skin dorsally and climbs out of the exuviae and breaks out of the cell.